Resilience basins of complex systems: an application to prosumer impacts on power grids: Definitions

 \subsection{Resilience Measurement Framework}

 Our proposed resilience measure revolves around the so-called \emph{basin of resilience} which we denote $B_R$.
 In order to define it, we need to consider the space of adverse influences $\vec{i}$ that can impact the system as well as the space of its possible response options $\vec{r}$.
-Depending on the model complexity, these vector spaces can be of arbitrary dimension.
-It is, however, important to stress that neither of these spaces is the phase space of the system which describes its micro-state.
+Depending on model complexity, these vector spaces can be of arbitrary dimension.
+It is important to stress that neither of these spaces are necessarily related to the phase space of the system (which describes its micro-state).
+Especially the adverse influence $\vec{i}$ must not be understood as mere displacements of the system's state.

 Next, one must define the system's sustainant and be able to evaluate how it reacts over time to each adverse influence $\vec{i}$ in combination with each response option $\vec{r}$.
+The sustainant might be derived from the system's phase space, or a subspace thereof.
+But, crucially, it is generally not necessary to exactly know how the micro-state of the system evolves.
+This means that our framework is not limited to dynamical systems governed by differential equations, but can also be applied to time-discrete and stochastic systems.

-Because of this, we treat the sustainant as a function of time, adverse influence and response options taken, and thus denote it $S(t|\vec{i},\vec{r})$.
+Because of this, we treat the sustainant as a function of time, adverse influence and response options taken and, thus, denote it $S(t|\vec{i},\vec{r})$.
 When $\vec{i},\vec{r}$ are fixed and no confusion is likely to arise, we also use $S(t)$ as a shorthand.

-But, crucially, it is not necessary to exactly know how the micro-state of the system evolves. $S(t)$ is typically a bounded quantity.
+$S(t)$ is typically a bounded quantity.
 We recommend to normalize $S(t)$ onto the real interval $[0,1]$, with $S(t)=0$ representing complete standstill and $S(t)=1$ representing perfect operation.
-The sustainant's \emph{acceptable range} is then bounded from above by $S(t)=1$ and from below by a value $S^*$. \textcite{ingrisch} refer to this as baseline-normalization.
+The sustainant's \emph{acceptable range} is then bounded from above by $S(t)=1$ and from below by a value $S^*$. \citet{ingrisch} refer to this as baseline-normalization.

 A useful quantity to define is the deviation of $S(t)$ from its acceptable range, which we call the \emph{sustainant deficit} $\Delta S(t)$: